ssst0n3/yafu_docker/README.md

 There are some other images for yafu, but those images seem missing some dependency or only provide 1.34 version yafu.

+Yes, the yafu 2.0 has been already released.
+You can see [here](https://github.com/bbuhrow/yafu/blob/master/include/yafu.h#L25) to get the current version of yafu.

 * https://hub.docker.com/r/eyjhb/yafu
 * https://hub.docker.com/r/trapexit/yafu
 * ...